-Former Giant Harland Svare, Rams, Chargers coach dies at 89
+Harland Svare, ex-Giant and Rams, Chargers coach, dies at 89

 EAST RUTHERFORD, N.J.
-(AP) — Harland Svare, a starting linebacker on the Giants’ 1956 NFL championship team and later the team’s defensive coach while still a player, has died, He was 89.
+(AP) — Harland Svare, a starting linebacker on the New York Giants’ 1956 NFL championship team and later the team’s defensive coach while still a player, has died.
+He was 89.

-The Yampa Valley Funeral Home in Steamboat Springs, Colorado reported that Svare died on April 4 on its website.
-The New York Times was first to report the death.
+The Yampa Valley Funeral Home in Steamboat Springs, Colorado, reported on its website that Svare died on April 4.
+The San Diego Union-Tribune was first to report the death.

 For many years, Svare also held the distinction of being the NFL’s youngest head coach at 31 years, 11 months.
 He was elevated from defensive line coach to head coach by the Los Angeles Rams midway through the 1962 season.